BoiseCodeWorks/codeworks-fs-student-guide/src/resources/wk5/02-Relationships.md

 }
 ```

-Figure: A Book with Foreign Keys for Categories

 The reason we choose to embed all the references to categories in the books is due to there being lot more books in the drama category than categories in a book.
 If one embeds the books in the category document it's easy to foresee that one could break the 16MB max document size for certain broad categories.

 ### Queries